soodoku/tv_schedules/README.md

     - Gender and Race of Producers, Presenters, etc. over time
         - [Python pkg. imputation](data/us_tv_schedules_prop.csv)
         - [R packages imputation + Python imputation](data/us_tv_schedules_prop_R.csv)
-            + year, prop1_female_producers (proportion of shows with at least one female producer = total number of shows with at least one female producer/total number of shows), prop1_female_directors (proportion of shows with at least one female director), prop1_female_creators (proportion of shows with at least one female creator), prop_female_producers (total number of female producers divided by total number of producers), prop_female_directors (total number of female directors divided by total number of directors), prop_female_creators (total number of female creators divided by total number of creators), prop_female_cast (total number of female cast members/total number of cast members), prop_female_presenters (total number of female presenters divided by total number of presenters),  prop1_black_producers, ...
+            + year, prop1_female_producers (proportion of shows with at least one female producer = total number of shows with at least one female producer/total number of shows), prop1_female_directors (proportion of shows with at least one female director), prop1_female_creators (proportion of shows with at least one female creator), prop_female_producers (total number of female producers divided by the total number of producers), prop_female_directors (total number of female directors divided by the total number of directors), prop_female_creators (total number of female creators divided by the total number of creators), prop_female_cast (total number of female cast members/total number of cast members), prop_female_presenters (total number of female presenters divided by the total number of presenters),  prop1_black_producers, ...

 * A Few Graphs:
     - [Percentage of Crime Shows Over time](figs/crime_over_time.pdf)